How Branding Works, and Why You Should Care

 If the purpose of the company has nothing to do with mobile gaming, your brand may earn recognition that day – but will have consequences in the long run by creating confusion.

-The safe path to ideal branding is to identify the correct route from the beginning and stick to it throughout time.
+The safe path to how Branding works is to identify the correct route from the beginning and stick to it throughout time.

 Find one powerful word that can grasp the activities of your company, and create content that revolves around this term only.